avnit/optionPricing/Hired1.md

 6. Marketing of company products in India and South East Asia.
 7. Air Fare and relocation assistance
 8. Manage companies, trade fairs.
-9. Monthly online expense report and Live camera feed of office.
+9. Monthly online expense report and Live camera feed of the office.

 Industry Analysis
 ==================